UD-CISC374/educational-game-design-document-team-1-andrew-brenner-johnny-pabst/egdd.md

 ## Influences (Brief)

-- *Influence #1*:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
-- *Influence #2*:
+- Plants vs. Zombies:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: Video Game
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: Our core battle mechanic is heavily influenced by the Plants vs. Zombies' tower defense style
-- *Influence #3*:
+- Pokemon/Final Fantasy:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: Video Game
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: Our overworld and random encounter system is based on the classic RPG mechanics found in games like Pokemon and Final Fantasy

 ## Core Gameplay Mechanics (Brief)